Vitiligo: FAQs

 Segmental vitiligo

-Also called unilateral vitiligo, this type causes the skin to lose color on one side or part of the body.
+Segmental vitiligo causes the skin to lose color on one side or part of the body, without color loss occurring on the other side.

 Is there a cure for vitiligo?